PooranD/Midterm-Project/README.md

 # CSN 150 Midterm-Project

-## ESP32 as a WiFi based Intrusion Detection System
+## ESP32 as a WiFi Monitoring Alert System

 ## by Emmanuel Apeatu and Pooran Dunraj

 ## Purpose
-The purpose of this project is to utilize ESP32 as a WiFi based Intrusion Detection System.
+The purpose of this project is to utilize ESP32 as a WiFi Monitoring Alert System.
 It will detect and log the unknown mac addresses of router devices connected around a network.

 ## Equipment
 An ESP32 and a computer is required to perform this project.